Supreme Court gets 3 new judges

 Three High Court judges have been elevated to the Appellate Division of the Supreme Court.

-The three new apex court judges are Justice Muhammad Abdul Hafiz, Justice Md Shahinur Islam and Justice Kashefa Hussain.
+The three judges are Justice Muhammad Abdul Hafiz, Justice Md Shahinur Islam and Justice Kashefa Hussain.

-Their appointment will come into effect after Chief Justice Obaidul Hassan administers their oath, according to the nomination.
+Their appointment will come into effect after Chief Justice Obaidul Hassan administers their oath at the Judges' Lounge of the SC at 10:30am today, its Registrar General Md Golam Rabbani said in another notification.

 Comments